 On average, a user has multiple accounts (up to 90(!)) that they open daily by providing the passwords.
 Syncing the passwords across any device is a must if you want to prevent the feeling of fall-free panic when you are denied access to any of your accounts.

 What you will love: Keeping track of all your passwords turns from mission impossible to the mission easily accomplished.
-It has various two-factor-authentication options and maintains the consistent design across platforms.
+It has various two-factor authentication options and maintains a consistent design across platforms.

 Kazam: screen recorder

 It is a free application for recording and screencasting.
 Its feature set includes recording the entire screen as well as specified applications or windows, applying keyboard shortcuts that ensure the pause on recording as well as records from the webcam videos.